 Bachelor’s in oceanography students may study biological, physical, chemical, and geological oceanography, or they may specialize in one of these fields.
 Oceanography is a hands-on course of study and includes many opportunities for students to conduct research and field studies.
 Although a bachelor’s degree in oceanography can prepare students for a few entry-level positions in the field, most graduates will need to follow up with a master’s program to qualify for jobs in oceanography.
-In this ranking, we explore the 10 top value schools for a bachelor’s in oceanography degree for 2017.
+In this ranking, we explore the 10 top value schools for a bachelor’s in oceanography degree.

 • Under $30,000—1 point

 • Under $25,000—2 points

 • Under $20,000—3 points

 Students Receiving Financial Aid:

 • Content Customizations (e.g. Concentrations and Specializations)—1 Point Per Customization Option

 • Format Customizations (e.g. Hybrid/Online, Full-time/Part-Time, etc.)—1 Point Per Customization Option

 • 1 point awarded for each unique feature or program that “wowed” us